The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

-This isn’t your typical rice krispies treat recipe.
-These treats are huge, I mean super huge!
-They’re like 3 times the thickness of regular treats but they still have that gooey marshmallow perfection!
+This recipe isn’t your typical Rice Krispies Treat recipe.
+These treats are huge; I mean, super huge!
+They’re like three times the thickness of regular treats, but they still have that gooey marshmallow perfection!

 How do you keep Rice Krispie Treats soft?

-To keep Rice Krispie treats soft, you will need to do 2 things:
+To keep Rice Krispie treats soft, you will need to do two things:

 - NEVER put them in the refrigerator.
-This will both harden them and suck a lot of the moisture out of them.
+Doing this will both harden the treats and suck a lot of the moisture out of them.

 - Keep the Rice Krispies Treats in an airtight container!
 I like this one or this one (I own both and use each one according to how many treats I have).